 Belmont Park

-Belmont Park, located in Elmont, New York, is one of the most famous horse racing tracks in the United States.
-Opened in 1905, the track is best known as the home of the Belmont Stakes, the third and final leg of the Triple Crown.
-With its rich history, grandstand, and modern updates, Belmont Park remains a premier destination for racing fans, sports enthusiasts, and event-goers alike.
+Belmont Park, located in Elmont, New York, is one of the most storied horse racing venues in the United States.
+Opened in 1905, it is best known as the longtime home of the Belmont Stakes, the third jewel of the Triple Crown.
+Set near the Queens border and now part of a broader entertainment district that includes nearby UBS Arena, Belmont Park remains a major Long Island destination for racing fans, sports visitors, and event-goers.

 History